Andy-J-marshall/stanningley-bowls-website/README.md

 #### Update stats automatically

 Run `npm run get-stats-and-update`.
 This will use Playwright to generate text reports from Bowlsnet, save them locally, and then run the scripts to update the stats JSON files.

-Advanced: You can also run `npm run get-stats-update-pr` to get, update and commit the stats, then create a pull request in GitHub.
-Once the PR is merged it should automatically deploy master to prod.
+Once the updated files are committed and pushed, the changes will be deployed to prod automatically.

 #### Update stats manually